KathyReid/datta-vic-2017/transcript.md

 # Trends and the drivers for user interface paradigm shifts

-But there's a number of key trends which are driving changes in user interface paradigms.
+But there's a number of key trends which are driving changes in user interface paradigms - paradigm shifts as opposed to incremental changes.
 Let's have a look at them.

 ## Mobile